quarree100/qScope_doc/source/frontend/programming.rst

     * :ref:`Data View <data_view>`
     * :ref:`Calibration<calibration_mode>`

-TODO: is this right, or shall the mode be activated via session.current_mode = mode??: each mode has a function called ``activate()`` which is used to (re-)active the mode and set the specific display settings accordingly.
-Do I want to see a slider (or two)?
-Shall the basemap be visible?
-Define it here.

-TODO: game mode is activated in frontend loop:
-- it runs `session.active_mode.activate()` when new mode was set
+.
 The ``__init__`` function is seldomly used, since it will be run in the beginning of the script (in ``session.py``), before the variables (e.g. ``grid``) are initialized.
+- The `activate` function is called automatically in the game loop, when `session.active_mode` changes to this object in the :ref:`game loop <frontend_game_loop>`. **It should not be called manually!**.
+This function can be used to define which graphical parts shall be displayed, by setting `session.show_polygons` etc to true or false.
+The same can be done for each slider individually.
+- `process_event` is a function that takes care of mouse events (for debugging purposes, it is possible to select and alter the buildings via mouse L/M/R clicks).
+- `process_grid_change` is the most important function in each of the game mode classes, as it takes care of the interaction possibilities: It is called each time a :ref:`grid change<read_scanner_data>` is received from cspy.
+Let's take the :ref:`buildings interaction mode<buildings_interaction>` as an example: After each incoming grid change, the whole grid is iterated with the following routine:

+  #. check for intersections with selected (non-white) cells and polygons
+  #. according to the rotation of the cell, set the selection of an overlapping building to true
+  #. for slider handles: update the selected feature of the building with the current slider value
+  #. for mode selectors: enable countdown timer for next mode to start
+  #. for global/scenario handles: connect additional buildings to the heat grid

-Specification of mode selector cells can be done by adjusting the tables in `q100viz/settings/`.
+TODO: Specification of mode selector cells can be done by adjusting the tables in `q100viz/settings/`.
 All .csv files are used to assign functionality to grid cells by combining the cell's coordinates with a certain handle and color.

 valid handles are: